-So, are we all ready to dance in our cozy living rooms for another 2-3 months of winter?
-OK, maybe that's pushing it, but here are some ways we can set up our homes to embrace hygge.
+OK, maybe that's pushing it, but here are some ways you can set up your home to embrace hygge.
 And perhaps smile a bit more over the coming weeks.

 1. Bring natural elements like plants, flowers, branches, wood, and even rocks inside to kindle that intrinsic connection with nature.
 A wooden coat rack adds natural warmth and a place to hang a cozy sweater.
 Lots of plants will also help clean the air of toxins that get trapped inside with windows closed up tight.

 2. Use cozy materials like wool, linen, jute, sisal, felt, cotton, and mohair to enhance the tactile enjoyment of rest:

 - Add a sheepskin mat on the floor or laid over a chair.

 - Sink your toes into the fluffiest of bath mats.